-Tashkent University of Information Technologies, Karshi branch 3rd year student +99891 947 13 40 maqsudusmonov22@gmail.com
+Tashkent University of Information Technologies.
+Karshi branch 3rd year student +99891 947 13 40 maqsudusmonov22@gmail.com

 Abstract: True or false statements are called comments.
-For example, the words "Tashkent, the capital of Uzbekistan", "4 numbers in pairs" are true statements, and "Students graduating from pedagogical colleges are given the profession of a nurse" are false examples.
+For example, the words "Tashkent, the capital of Uzbekistan", "4 pairs of numbers" are true statements, and "Students graduating from pedagogical colleges are given the profession of a nurse" are examples of false statements.
 In general, each statement can have two values: true (1) and false (0).